We’ve all heard a lot about HDR photography. But we seem to hear more about the bad examples than the good ones!

 Step 6: Use the White Brush for Corrections

 While doing the masking and revealing of each layer, you can always switch the brush color to white to erase the masked layer.

 For example, if you reveal too much or too far to one side, you can use the white brush to correct it until it’s just right.

-7. Save Your Work
+Step 7: Save Your Work

-If you did this whole process entirely in Photoshop, then I recommend saving the layered image as a Photoshop file so you have it as reference.
+If you went through this whole process entirely in Photoshop, I recommend saving the layered image as a Photoshop file so you have it as reference.

 More Tips for Using HDR for Real Estate Photography

 HDR, like any editing method, is a great tool to have in your arsenal.
 However, it’s a tool that should only be used in moderation and to the extent needed.

 This being said, it’s completely normal to start experimenting early on.
 You should allow yourself to take it further than needed so you can test the limits of HDR.
 Experimentation is what will help you find your comfort zone.